Steven Crowder

-Steven Blake Crowder (/ˈkraʊdər/; born July 7, 1987) is an American-Canadian conservative political commentator and media host.
+Steven Blake Crowder (/ˈkraʊdər/; born July 7, 1987) is an American-Canadian Christian Conservative comedian, political commentator, and media host.

 Early in his career, Crowder worked for Fox News and posted videos on conservative media platforms.
 He then began hosting Louder with Crowder, a daily political podcast and YouTube channel with commentary segments.
 It includes a recurring segment called Change My Mind, in which Crowder invites passers-by to converse.
-In December 2012, Crowder and members of Americans for Prosperity were involved in an altercation at a demonstration in Michigan concerning the state's recently passed right-to-work law.
+In December 2012, Crowder, present alongside Americans for Prosperity, was punched in the face at a demonstration in Michigan concerning the state's recently passed right-to-work law.

 Crowder's YouTube channel has been demonetized twice, first in 2019 after repeated use of racist and homophobic slurs.
 His channel was re-monetized after YouTube said Crowder addressed his behavior and content, and it was demonetized again in March 2021, with uploads suspended for a week, after violating YouTube's policy against advancing false claims about the integrity of the 2020 presidential election.
 YouTube suspended the channel again for two weeks in October 2022 for violating its harassment, threats and cyberbullying policy.
 Crowder's show is on Rumble.
+In a 2026 episode of his show, Crowder said fascist violence had historically been necessary to remove elected socialist and communist governments.

 Early life

-Crowder was born on July 7, 1987, in Detroit, Michigan.
+Crowder was born on July 7, 1987, in Detroit, Michigan, United States.
 He has an older brother named Jordan.
-His mother was French Canadian, and at the age of three, his family moved to the Montreal suburb of Greenfield Park, Quebec, Canada, where he would live for the rest of his childhood.
+His mother is French Canadian, and at the age of three, his family moved to Greenfield Park (now incorporated into Longueuil), a suburb of Montreal in Quebec, Canada, where he would live for the rest of his childhood.

 Crowder attended Centennial Regional High School in Greenfield Park, and at the age of 18, he moved back to the United States.
 Crowder attended two semesters at Champlain College in Burlington, Vermont.

 Career

 Early career and Fox News

-At age 12, he worked as a voice actor.
+At age 12, he worked as a Voice Actor.
 His most well-known role was as the character Alan "The Brain" Powers on the children's television series Arthur, for its fifth and sixth seasons.
 He began performing stand-up comedy at age 17.
 He then acted in a number of films, including the role of Doug Moore in the 2009 movie To Save a Life.
 From 2009 to 2012, Crowder worked for Fox News.

 By 2009, Crowder regularly posted videos on politically conservative media, including Pajamas Media and later at Andrew Breitbart's Big Hollywood.
 Crowder served as the master of ceremonies at the 2011 Conservative Political Action Conference (CPAC), and generated some controversy with a rap video he premiered at CPAC 2012.